 If you are unable to attend an audition in person you may audition by sending us:

 1. A Youtube.com link to email@example.com

 3. $35 audition by mail fee

-The DVD should be on a DVD-R disc and no longer than 10 minutes.
+Audition video should be no longer than 10 minutes.
 Applicants should be dressed in simple leotard and tights.
 The video should show some barre work(about four exercises) and center as follows: adagio, a pirouette combination or two, petit and grand allegro.
 Ladies should include three or four pointe combinations.
 A variation may be included if you choose.

 Please call 609.921.7758 x14 if you would like further information.